Shyness in Adults – Is It a Mental Health Issue?

 Extreme shyness and social anxiety disorder

 Pérez-Edgar tracked these children through adolescence and found that many did indeed develop into habitually shy teens.
-These children were at risk for developing long-terms problems when it comes to dealing with others.

 1. Parenting.

-3. Traumatic Life Experiences.
+3. Traumatic life experiences.

 Any life event that shakes a person’s sense of self can trigger a bout of shyness.
 Divorce, loss of a job, financial difficulties, and illness can all leave someone questioning his or her value and appeal.
 This uncertainty can lead to tension, anxiety, and, ultimately, avoidance of social contact.
-This is why it’s important to not try to deal with trauma alone but to seek help.

 Photos by Pabak Sarkar, George Kelly